-Whether you're running with a backpack because you want to make your runs a little more challenging or because want a change from regular running, doing so can be an effective way to get fitter and stronger.
-As a high-calorie burning form of cardio, running can help you get in shape.
+Whether you're running with a weighted backpack because you want to make your runs a little more challenging or because you want a change from regular running, doing so can be an effective way to get fitter and stronger.
+As a high-calorie-burning form of cardio, running can help you get in shape.
 When wearing a backpack, however, it's vital you don't let the added weight alter your technique.

 Picking the Right Pack

 A special running backpack is a must when running.
 The last thing you need is a big, bulky, cumbersome bag swinging around as you run.
 Pick a bag that sits snug into your back.
-Dr. Nicholas Romanov, creator of the Pose running technique, recommends buying a pack that has a belt so you can tie it around your mid-section to reduce any sway and bounce while running.
+Consider buying a pack that has a belt so you can tie it around your midsection to reduce any sway and bounce while running.
 By keeping the weight around your hips, you're forced to engage your core and glute muscles more than if the bag were swinging around your shoulders.

 Refine Your Technique

 When running with a backpack, your legs have to deal with extra weight and pressure going through them on every single stride.
+Shorten your steps to reduce the amount of force through your legs as you run.
 The temptation will be there to slump forward and use short, shuffling strides.
 To avoid this, aim to drive down forcefully into the ground on every step.
 Keep your head looking forward and your chest up, with your shoulder blades pulled back.
 Brace your core tight and squeeze your glutes as you run.